MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/presto-player/readme.txt

 == Changelog ==

+= 2.0.9 =
+* Fix: Compatibility with upcoming WordPress 6.4.
+* Fix: PHP notice for Learndash video progression with WP DEBUG turned on for some instances.
+* Fix: Overlays admin modal video being small on some instances.
+* Fix: Issue where some slower connections may see a flash of un-hidden content on the playlist.
+* Fix: Playlist block border controls not displaying with the Hello Elementor and few other themes.

 = 2.0.8 =
 * Fix: Issue with Learndash video progression in newer versions of Learndash for lessons with "Display Timing" set to "After completing sub-steps".